 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

-Alt...Image imitating a page from an old document, text (as in main toot): DEAD CARGO.
-A term used by thieves, when they are disappointed in the value of their booty.
+Alt...Image imitating a page from an old document, text (as in main toot): HOOF.
+To beat the hoof; to travel on foot.
+He hoofed it or beat the hoof, every step of the way from Chester to London.
 A selection from Francis Grose’s “Dictionary Of The Vulgar Tongue” (1785)

 [?]The Vulgar Tongue » 🤖 🌐